abhiramkrishnayanam/LIBRARY-MANAGEMENT-AN-SQL-PROJECT-/README.md

 ## Problem Statement

-You are going to build a project based on Library Management System.
+You are going to build a project based on the Library Management System.
-It keeps track of all information about books in the library, their cost, status and total number of books available in the library.
+It keeps track of all information about books in the library, their cost, status, and total number of books available.

 ### Steps followed

-Create a database named library and following TABLES in the database:
+Create a database named library and the following TABLES in the database:
  1. Branch 2.
 Employee 3.
 Books 4.
 Customer 5.
 IssueStatus 6.
 ReturnStatus

 # Attributes for the tables: